TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

 ### How does it work internally?
 - The JVM implementation simply delegates all logic to the files generated by the proto plugin.
 - The JS implementation fully replaces the javascript protoc files and implements the logic in Kotlin.
 It then utilizes the google-protobuf and grpc-web the same way the javascript files would do.
+- The iOS implementation uses the objective-c implementation of gRPC.
+The necessary message implementations are generated by the gradle plugin.

 ## License
 Copyright 2022 Tim Ortel